How fair are we? From conceptualization to automated assessment of fairness definitions: Evaluation

-\textbf{F3 support -} It is worth noting that only three approaches within our analysis allow for the customization of metric definitions: Themis, Fairway, and FairML. \tool provides the \texttt{Function} metaclass (see Section \ref{sec:metamodel}) to specify a dedicated operation on sensitive variables defined in the specification phase.
+\textbf{F3 support - Custom metric definition} It is worth noting that only two approaches within our analysis allow for the customization of metric definitions: Themis and Fairway. \tool provides the \texttt{Function} metaclass (see Section \ref{sec:metamodel}) to specify a dedicated operation on sensitive variables defined in the specification phase.
 Additionally, the metamodel incorporates a selection of significant metrics that have already been established in the literature, serving as valuable tools for assessing fairness in various contexts beyond the original ones.
 In essence, \tool can be used to evaluate the statistical parity of two sensitive groups that are not strictly bounded by the social domain.
 Furthermore, it empowers users to define novel bias metrics (\eg \textit{coverage} \cite{NGUYEN2019110460}) necessary for emerging domains, such as recommender systems, thereby adapting to evolving research needs and applications.

-\textbf{F4 support -} Among the examined strategies, only MANILA supports this feature by modeling each metric as a feature and allowing their compositions by means of aggregation functions.
+\textbf{F4 support - Metric composition} Among the examined strategies, only MANILA supports this feature by modeling each metric as a feature and allowing their compositions by means of aggregation functions.
 Meanwhile, \tool relies on the metamodel to compose the defined metrics, thus pursuing the generalizability of the whole process in terms of entities and their combinations.

-\textbf{F5 support -} Although all the investigated tools offer automatic fairness assessment, these approaches are generally confined to established use cases and state-of-the-art metrics.
+\textbf{F5 support - Automated fairness assessment} Although all the investigated tools offer automatic fairness assessment, these approaches are generally confined to established use cases and state-of-the-art metrics.
 In contrast, \tool is extendible and very flexible since it allows the conceptualization of fairness in domains known in the literature and domains not yet covered (\ie recommender systems and novel use cases).
-Furthermore, it allows for the creation of novel bias metrics without sacrificing automation, making it a powerful and adaptable tool for addressing the evolving landscape of fairness assessment.
+Furthermore, it allows for the creation of novel fairness metrics without sacrificing automation, making it a powerful and adaptable tool for addressing the evolving landscape of fairness assessment.